omarahmad4/omarahmad4/README.md

-# 👋 Hi, I’m Omar Farooq Ahmad
+# 👋 Hi, I’m Omar Ahmad

 I'm a **Product-obsessed builder** with a strong technical foundation.
 Currently pursuing my **MBA at NYU Stern**, I bring an engineering-first mindset to product design, user experience, and systems thinking.